Beaver Wars: Course of the war

-Indian raids were not constant, but they terrified the inhabitants of New France, and some of the heroes of French-Canadian folklore are individuals who stood up to such attacks.
-Dollard des Ormeaux, for example, died in May 1660 while resisting an Iroquois raiding force at the Battle of Long Sault, the confluence of the St. Lawrence and the Ottawa Rivers, but saved Montreal by his actions.
-In 1692, 14-year-old Marie-Madeleine Jarret successfully frustrated an Iroquois attack on Fort Verchères.
+The French decided to become directly involved in the conflict.
+The Wendat and the Haudenosaunee had an estimated 25,000 to 30,000 members each.
+The Wendat and Susquehannocks formed an alliance to counter Haudenosaunee aggression in 1647, and their warriors greatly outnumbered those of the Haudenosaunee.
+The Wendat tried to break the Haudenosaunee Confederacy by negotiating a separate peace with the Onondaga and Cayuga tribes, but the other tribes intercepted their messengers and ended the negotiations.
+During the summer of 1647, there were several small skirmishes between the tribes, but a more significant battle occurred in 1648 when the two Algonquin tribes passed a fur convoy through a Haudenosaunee blockade.
+They succeeded and inflicted high casualties on the Haudenosaunee.

 Defeat of the Wendat

+Jean de Brébeuf was one of several Jesuit missionaries killed during the Haudenosaunee attack into the heart of Wendat territory.

-In 1648, the Dutch authorized selling guns directly to the Mohawks rather than through traders, and promptly sold 400 to the Iroquois.
+In 1648, the Dutch authorized selling guns directly to the Mohawks rather than through traders, and promptly sold 400.
 The Confederacy sent 1,000 newly armed warriors through the woods to Wendat territory with the onset of winter, and they launched a devastating attack into the heart of Wendat territory, destroying several key villages, killing many warriors, and taking thousands of people captive for later adoption into the tribe.
 Among those killed were Jesuit missionaries Jean Brebeuf, Charles Garnier, and Gabriel Lallemant, each of whom is considered a martyr of the Roman Catholic Church.
-The surviving Wendat fled and were dispersed from their territory, some taking refuge with the Jesuits at Quebec, some assimilated and adopted by the Iroquois, others joined the Petun or Tobacco nation, another Iroquoian people to become the Wyandot.
-The Ottawa tribe temporarily halted Iroquois expansion further northwest, but the Iroquois controlled a fur-rich region and had no more tribes blocking them from the French settlements in Canada.
+The surviving Wendat fled and were dispersed from their territory, some taking refuge with the Jesuits at Quebec, some assimilated and adopted by the Haudenosaunee, others joined the Petun or Tobacco nation, another Iroquoian people to become the Wyandot.
+The Ottawa tribe temporarily halted Iroquois expansion further northwest, but the Haudenosaunee controlled a fur-rich region and had no more tribes blocking them from the French settlements in Canada.

-Jean Brebeuf was one of several Jesuits killed during the Iroquois attack into the heart of Wendat territory.

 Diseases had taken their toll on the Iroquois and neighbors in the years preceding the war, however, and their populations had drastically declined.
 To replace lost warriors, they worked to integrate many of their captured enemies by adoption into their own tribes.
 They invited Jesuits into their territory to teach those who had converted to Christianity.
 The Jesuits also reached out to the Iroquois, many of whom converted to Roman Catholicism or intermingled its teachings with their own traditional beliefs.

 Despite these battles looking like massive successes for the Iroquois, such victories brought issues to the nation.
 The Iroquois had taken more captives than they could assimilate, which led to divisions and factions within the nation.
 Many captives held onto their prior beliefs instead of assimilating as well.
 Large divisions went on to embrace a French alliance and migrated north towards Montreal to trade with the French.
 The Iroquois accidentally aided the French through their destruction and captivity of the Wendat.